fubar2/galaxy_tf_overlay/README.md

 Input files and parameters can be defined as repeatable form elements, if the script or conda dependency is designed to handle repeated parameters such as argparser does.
-Repeated output history files are not available, but a collection is usually a convenient workaround for outputs not needed downstream as the Plotter example shows.
+Repeated output history files are not available, but a collection is usually a convenient workaround for outputs not needed downstream as the Plotter Rscript example shows.

 Numeric and text parameters can be used and passed as argparse (--foo) style or in positional order if necessary.